chillcicada/tntt/README.md

 ## Acknowledgments

 Special thanks to [OrangeX4][OrangeX4] for their contributions to the Nanjing University thesis template [modern-nju-thesis][NJU Thesis].
 This project is adapted from the modern-nju-thesis template maintained by OrangeX4 and [nju-lug][nju-lug].
-We appreciate their work.
+We greatly appreciate their work.

-During the porting process, we mainly referenced the [Tsinghua University Thesis Word Template][THU Word Thesis] and [Tsinghua University Thesis LaTeX Template][THU LaTeX Thesis].
-Our gratitude goes to their contributors.
+During the adaptation process, we mainly referred the [Tsinghua University Thesis Word Template][THU Word Thesis], [Tsinghua University Thesis LaTeX Template][THU LaTeX Thesis], and Word & PDF templates issued by the Academic Affairs Office.
+Our gratitude goes to them and their contributors.

 Thanks to [Myriad-Dreamin][Myriad-Dreamin] for developing the [Tinymist][Tinymist] tool.

 ## Relevant Resources

-- [Tsinghua University Thesis Word Template][THU Word Thesis] (Marked as Outdated, it is recommended to use the Word template provided by the Academic Affairs Office)
+- [Tsinghua University Thesis Word Template][THU Word Thesis] (Marked as Outdated, it is highly recommended to use the Word template issued by the Academic Affairs Office)
 - [Tsinghua University Thesis LaTeX Template][THU LaTeX Thesis]

 ## License